JustinMurtagh29/qPCR-VA/README.md

 2. Install:

+- Right click the file Install.bat and execute it as administrator

+Manual Install:

 !!!!!!!

 Please Make sure that all Packages are downloaded into the R main library (C:\Program Files\R\R-version\library) and not into a external library like C:\Users\Documents\R\...\library or the Programm will fail.